How does RouteNote Compare to other music distribution services?

 The best distributor is a myth - every other distributor has a different moderation process and company service offering.

-(Example: using CD Baby to avoid upfront cost in selling physical records.)
+(Example: using CD Baby to avoid upfront costs in selling physical records.)

 Personally, I love free!